jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 You may have some luck finding one by doing an internet search.
 However, rather than do a broad search online, I recommend you do something else instead.
 The following suggestion assumes that you don’t know anyone who fights.
 If you do, just ask them where to go.

-#### How to find a boxing gym in you area
+#### How to find a boxing gym in your area

 If you have a decent boxing gym in your area, it’s likely produced some press-worthy fighters.

-Fighters tend to get press for winning major amateur tournaments or for winning a professional bout.
+Fighters tend to get press for winning major amateur tournaments a professional bout.
 Do a google search for "boxers in \[insert your city\]" or "boxers from \[insert your city\].
 Once you have a fighter’s name, you should be able to look him up on social media and shoot him a message.

 Boxers love Instagram.
 I've yet to meet one without an Instagram presence.
 Fortunately, Instagram makes it easier to send people messages to people than any other platform.
 You just have to follow them.